Introduction to high dimensional knots: Local moves on -dimensional knots

-Note to beginners: `embedding trivially' is mathematically defined.
-However, if you currently associate the word `embedding trivially' with how it is used in daily life, please continue to do so.
+{\bf Note to the advanced readers:} `Embedding trivially' is mathematically defined.
+However, as we told before, if you currently associate the word `embedding trivially' with how it is used in daily life, please continue to do so.

 \np

 Let $S^{p-1}$ be the boundary of $D^p$.

 Hence $S^{p-1}\x B^q$ is included in the boundary of $D^p\x B^q$.